shanencross/interactive_microlensing/README.md

   NPM is packaged with NodeJS.
 You can install NodeJS with NPM directly from: https://nodejs.org/

-  Or, you can install NPM using a package manager: https://nodejs.org/en/download/package-manager/
+  Or, you can install NodeJS/NPM using a package manager: https://nodejs.org/en/download/package-manager/

   For example, on Ubuntu/Debian-based distributions, you can do: